AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 ### Use an SSH command

-The Cloud Console includes a list of Web and SSH access commands for each environment.
+The [!DNL Cloud Console] includes a list of Web and SSH access commands for each environment.

 **To copy the SSH command**: